Team : CHOQUET

 Research Projects

-Cytoskeleton and membrane interplay in synaptic organization and transmission (Anna Brachet).
+Cytoskeleton and membrane interplay in synaptic organization and functions (Anna Brachet).

 Project Leader(s): Anna Brachet